Fast Emulation, Modular Calibration, and Active Learning for Simulators with Functional Response: Modular Calibration

-An important use of emulators is that of model calibration.
-In calibration problems there are two types of computer model inputs; controllable inputs $\bm{x}$, which are known to the experimenter, and calibration inputs $\bm{t}$, which are known for the simulation trials, but the value for the field data, $\bm{\theta}$, is unknown and must be estimated.
-The goal of computer model calibration is to use field observations and the computer model to (i) construct a predictive model for the system with uncertainty estimates; and (ii) estimate $\bm{\theta}$.
-This section describes how the fast emulator of Section \ref{sec:Emulation} can be used for model calibration.
+An important use case for emulators is model calibration.
+In calibration problems, there are two types of computer model inputs: control inputs $\bm{x}$, which are measurable by the experimenter, and calibration inputs $\bm{t}$.
+Calibration inputs are set for the simulation trials, but the value for the field data, $\bm t=\bm{\theta}$, is unknown and must be estimated.
+The goal of computer model calibration is to use field observations and the computer model to (i) construct a predictive model for the system with uncertainty; and (ii) estimate $\bm{\theta}$.
+This section describes how the FlaGP emulator of Section \ref{sec:Emulation} can be used for fast model calibration.

 Unlike \cite{KeOha01} and \cite{higdon}, the proposed method takes a modular approach to calibration \citep{modular}, where the emulator is fit using only the computer model data.
-This approach is especially relevant for the types of problems motivating this work, which tend to have small $n$ and large $M$.
-In these cases, fitting the emulator jointly using both computer model and observed data adds theoretical complexity, but little is to be gained by the addition of a mere handful of field observations.
+Doing so can considerably speed up calibration since the FlaGP model is precomputed (see the previous section).
+This approach is especially relevant for the types of problems motivating this work, which tend to have both small $n$ and large $M$.
+In this case, often little is to be gained by the addition of a mere handful of field observations field observations to inform the emulator.

 In some cases, the computer model is known to systematically deviate from observations.
-The common approach is to augment the statistical model with a so called discrepancy model to account for the systematic bias.
-Calibration with and without a discrepancy model requires different formulations.
-In Section \ref{sec:unbiased_calibration} a calibration framework is developed for the case where the computer model is thought to be an unbiased representation of the process mean.
-In Section \ref{sec:biased_calibration} we discuss the biased scenario.
+The common approach is to augment the statistical model with a discrepancy term to account for the systematic bias.
+Calibration with and without discrepancy requires slightly different formulations.
+In Section \ref{sec:unbiased_calibration}, a calibration framework is developed for the no-discrepancy case.
+In Section \ref{sec:biased_calibration}, we discuss the addition of a discrepancy model.

-\cite{salter} show that issues can arise in calibration when the empirical basis $\bm{B}$ does not represent the observations well.
-They propose an algorithm to rotate $\bm{B}$ such that the reconstruction error for the observations in minimized.
+Issues can arise in computer model calibration when the empirical bases, $\bm{B}$, do not represent the observations well.
+In \cite{salter} an algorithm is proposed to rotate $\bm{B}$ such that the reconstruction error for the observations is minimized.
 For FlaGP, this can be added as a precomputing step if needed.
-For the simple examples presented in this section, reconstruction error is not an issue, and for the large application dataset, we found that their methods could not be applied in a reasonable time.
+For the examples presented in this section, reconstruction error is not an issue, and for our large application datasets (e.g. \Cref{sec:Al_example}), we found these methods to be computationally prohibitive.